-For some time, democratic theorists have been in the midst of a "deliberative turn" (Chambers 2003, 307).2 As Gutmann and Thompson (2004) write, "No subject has been more discussed in political theory in the last two decades" (vii).
+For some time, democratic theorists have been in the midst of a "deliberative turn" (Chambers 2003, 307; see also Fishkin 1997; Habermas 1996).
+As Gutmann and Thompson (2004) write, "No subject has been more discussed in political theory in the last two decades" (vii).
 Deliberation holds the promise of more rational, cooperative, and egalitarian democratic politics.